-- Review and recommend for the approval of the risk management policy, risk management strategy, risk management implementation plan, organization's risk tolerance, and risk identification and assessment methodologies. - Evaluate the extent and effectiveness of integration of risk management within the organization; - Review the identification and analysis of key risk exposure relating to economic, environmental, social and governance ("EESG") factors and the achievement of the Corporation's strategic objectives; - Assess implementation of the risk management policy and strategy (including plan); - Evaluate the effectiveness of the mitigating strategies implemented to address the material risks of the organization; - Review the material findings and recommendations by assurance providers on the system of risk management and monitor the implementation of such recommendations; - Develop its own key performance indicators for approval by the Board; - Interact with the Audit Committee to share information relating to material risks of the organization; and - Provide timely and useful reports to the Board on the state of risk management, together with accompanying recommendations to address any deficiencies identified.
+- Review and recommend for the approval of the risk management policy, risk management strategy, risk management implementation plan, organization's risk tolerance, and risk identification and assessment methodologies. - Evaluate the extent and effectiveness of integration of risk management within the organization; - Assess implementation of the risk management policy and strategy (including plan); - Evaluate the effectiveness of the mitigating strategies implemented to address the material risks of the organization; - Review the material findings and recommendations by assurance providers on the system of risk management and monitor the implementation of such recommendations; - Develop its own key performance indicators for approval by the Board; - Interact with the Audit Committee to share information relating to material risks of the organization; and - Provide timely and useful reports to the Board on the state of risk management, together with accompanying recommendations to address any deficiencies identified.